Herd vs lonely

 I really liked that environment.
 I don’t know, possibly it wouldn’t work for everyone, maybe I liked it because it was reminding me of my travels, when I was usually staying in hostels?
 But I felt like there was something else going on about it: like if by sharing a room with women who were completely different than me I really felt I’m not the only one with my problems.

-Once again, I bet there was no research on what works better.
 I’d easily give up our tea and coffee making facilities and the food we get in here (it really is good) to go back to the Observation Unit for at least a couple of days.